Why Do Women Leave Medicine? My Look at Pregnancy During Residency

-In 2003, the popular “80-hour workweek restriction” was established prohibiting residents from working more than 80 hours per week, greater than 24 hours per shift, and having 1 day off in every 7 and at least 8 hours between shifts.
+In 2003, the popular 80-hour workweek restriction was established prohibiting residents from working more than 80 hours per week, more than 24 hours per shift, and having 1 day off in every 7 and at least 8 hours between shifts.
 Yet, for many residents these rules are disregarded, as the hazing to prove oneself worthy of a career in medicine can require an all-or-nothing attitude.
 So where does that leave women in medicine, like myself, who are pregnant or have young families?
 Sadly, my anecdotal evidence demonstrates that there is not much room for us.

 There are countless moments when being a woman has made me feel “less than” in medicine…the number of times patients have called me “nurse” or asked to speak with the doctor despite my long white coat and hospital badge with bold block letters that state PHYSICIAN.
 I found that I am far from alone.
 As I started speaking to doctors who are currently pregnant or who had been pregnant during residency, I noticed a theme: they all had discouraging stories about how pregnant women in medicine are treated.
 Per request, I’ve kept their stories anonymous.

 When I was 37 weeks pregnant, I had to block off two appointment slots on my OB/GYN outpatient rotation for my own prenatal appointment.
-This was apparently unacceptable and unprofessional because as I walked into the clinic for my rotation, the OB/GYN attending told me she was concerned that my time off would impact my educational experience.
-To add insult to injury, my last patient, who was also 37 weeks pregnant, was requesting a doctor’s note saying she was unable to work for the past month due to the discomforts of pregnancy.
-The attending had just shamed me for taking an hour away from residency to seek my own prenatal care but empathetically told the patient that “we are on your team” and will do “whatever we can to support you.”
-As we walked out of the patient’s room, the attending proudly said, “It’s so important to protect women’s rights in the workplace” and told me to write a letter to the patient’s employer.
+As I walked into the clinic for my rotation, the OB/GYN attending told me she was concerned that my time off would impact my educational experience.
+On top of that, my last patient, who was also 37 weeks pregnant, was requesting a doctor’s note saying she was unable to work for the past month due to the discomforts of pregnancy.
+The attending had just shamed me for taking an hour away from residency to seek my own prenatal care but told the patient that we were on her team and would do whatever we could to support her.
+As we walked out of the patient’s room, the attending said, “It’s so important to protect women’s rights in the workplace” and told me to write a letter to the patient’s employer.

 I was in my third trimester of pregnancy while on call for a patient delivery.
 I asked another resident if the program had any restrictions regarding working night shifts during the third trimester.
-“No,” she said, “the last two pregnant residents who worked nights went into preterm labor during their shifts.”
+She said no and that the last two pregnant residents who worked nights went into preterm labor during their shifts.

 My program only offers 5 weeks of short-term disability pay at 60% of my salary for parental leave.
 (Author’s note: the American Academy of Pediatrics recommends that residents should receive 12 weeks of paid leave—there are proven benefits to both parents and children).
 I can take an optional unpaid 12 weeks due to protection from the Family Medical Leave Act.
-The best part?
-Every day missed must be made up.
+But every day missed must be made up.
 Not a single day, including the day of delivery, is excused.
 Some programs get creative and use research months or “mother-baby” bonding electives to prevent women from having to make up time from maternity leave, so I asked my program director (who has children) if those were options.
-She responded “We don’t do that here.”
+She told me “We don’t do that here.”

-Late in my third trimester, a patient was yelling that I was the “worst doctor ever” because I wouldn’t renew her opioid prescription.
+Late in my third trimester, a patient called me the worst doctor ever because I wouldn’t renew her opioid prescription.
 Her urine drug screen didn’t confirm that she had been taking the opioids that I had prescribed for her the prior week.
-Walking out of the room, I starting having contractions from the stress of the situation and asked an attending for help managing the patient.
+As I walked out of the room, I started having contractions from the stress of the situation and asked an attending for help managing the patient.
 The attending, who had just returned from maternity leave, said, “You can’t use your baby as an excuse, you have to be the doctor now.”